achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 # Adapting Joe R. Lansdale's Hap and Leonard for the Savage Worlds RPG

 _This is a work in progress_

-_Updated Aug 6, 2017_
+_Updated February 26, 2018_

-Hap Collins and Leonard Pine are the main characters in series of novels and short stories by Joe R. Lansdale.
-In 2016, the Sundance network released [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), a
-six-part TV series that covers the novel "Savage Season".
+Hap Collins and Leonard Pine are the main characters in series of novels, novellas, and short stories by Joe R. Lansdale.
+In 2016, the Sundance network released [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), a  six-part TV series that covers the novel "Savage Season".
 In 2017, Sundance TV released season 2 (6 episodes), based on the novel "Mucho Mojo".
+In 2018, Sundance TV releases season 3, which is baded on one of my favorite novels, "Two Bear Mambo".
-Of course, the TV series is different from the novels and stories.
-The TV series is more of a mystery drama with occassional violence, whereas I see violence and fisticuffs feature more prominenlty in the stories.
+Of course, the TV series differs from the novels and stories.
+The TV series is more of a mystery drama with occassional violence, whereas I see violence, horrot, and fisticuffs feature more prominenlty in the stories.

 The point of this page is to describe the characters from the stories for the Savage Worlds Roleplaying Game and for other RPGs.

 There are other good RPGs out there that could facilitate a Hap and Leonard-type game.
 I bet the Gumshoe system could handle the investigative aspects quite nicely.
 I imagine that Fate Accelerated (FAE) or Fate Core could be used to considerable effect.
 To me, I know Savage Worlds can support a Hap and Leonard-style story, especially when the wiescracks, fists, and bullets begin to fly.